pea3nut/Pxer/README.md

 1. Change your Chrome config for allow insecure in localhost Navigate to `chrome://flags/#allow-insecure-localhost` and set this to enabled
-2. Go project directory and run `npm install` for install dependence
+1. Go project directory and run `npm install` for install dependence
-3. Run `npm run dev` and install `127.0.0.1:8125/src/local.user.js` in TamperMonkey
+1. Run `npm run dev`
+1. Add 'src/local.user.js' in TamperMonkey
-4. Open some web page and you will see the run result
+1. Open some web page and you will see the run result

 ## License